-AGB 330 Agribusiness Accounting 3

 AGB 332 Agribusiness Finance I 3

-Food Processing
+AGB 340 Food Processing

-Food Marketing
+AGB 420 Food Marketing

-Food Safety
+AGB 440 Food Safety

-Food Retailing
+AGB 445 Food Retailing

-Internship
+AGB 484 Internship

-r
+AGB elective

-Total .19
+Total 19

 Resource Team Specialist Concentration.
+The resource

-The resource team specialist concentration combines the technical preparation acquired in an A.A.S. program with a special orientation in environmental and resource management.
+team specialist concentration combines the technical preparation acquired in an A.A.S. program with a special orientation in environmental and resource management.
 This concentration prepares individuals to participate as an integral part of an environmental emergency response team as well as postemergency biological and environmental rehabilitation efforts.